 Attention to detail is vital when it comes to verbatim insurance transcription.
 Those converting audio files to text have to have a keen ear for virtually every small sound that comes through a file.
 In some cases, this even means listening several times to ensure the final document is as complete as possible.

 It takes years of experience to become a successful verbatim transcriptionist.
-Voice recognition technology is improving every day, the technology is still not at the point where it can replace a trained human ear.
+Voice recognition technology is improving every day, but the technology is still not at the point where it can completely replace a trained human ear so editors or scopists are still necessary.

 Most quality transcription providers have rigorous standards and accountability procedures that they use to ensure nothing is missed.
-Transcribers also have to be familiar with certain industry terms and jargon for what industry they are transcribing for and continuously looking to increase their knowledge about the particular subject.
+Transcribers and editors also have to be familiar with certain industry terms and jargon for what industry they are transcribing for and continuously looking to increase their knowledge about a particular subject.

 #4: Many Industries Utilize Verbatim Transcription